 Most of the time, la petite Souris is depicted sneaking around completely naked, exchanging teeth for money.

-The little mouse doesn’t have wings, a wand, or special fairy dust like the tooth fairy.
+The little mouse doesn’t have wings or special fairy dust like the tooth fairy.

 Unlike the tooth fairy, la petite souris has no magical instrument or wand.

 The little tooth mouse definitely has magical powers of some sort, but what exactly they are is unclear.